 Before we take one single step into the world of discussing the possible symptoms of pregnancy, let this be known: the only way to actually tell if you're pregnant is to take a pregnancy test.
-If you're experiencing any of the symptoms below and have had unprotected heterosexual sex in the recent past, don't sit here listening to me run my dang fool mouth; go to your local pharmacy and take an actual pregnancy test (FYI, most pregnancy tests are accurate one week after the date of your missed period).
-Even if you've had safe heterosexual sex in the recent past and you're experiencing these symptoms, you might want to take a test — if you are actually pregnant, the sooner you know, the sooner you'll be able to develop a game plan.
-So go and get a test.
+If you're experiencing any of the symptoms below and have had unprotected sex in the past several months, don't sit here listening to me run my dang fool mouth; go to your local pharmacy and take an actual pregnancy test (FYI, most pregnancy tests are accurate starting one week after the date of your missed period).
+Even if you've had sex recently but used birth control, if you're experiencing these symptoms, you might want to take a test — because no form of birth control works 100% of the time, and if you are actually pregnant, the sooner you know, the sooner you'll be able to develop a game plan.
+So go and get a pregnancy test.
 Now.
 You can read this article on your phone on the way, if you want, but do it.

 However, if you're someone who's prone to constant pregnancy panics — not because you're engaging in sexual activities that would put you at risk for an accidental pregnancy, but because you're just kind of a nervous person — stick around.
-If you're not looking to have a child any time soon, an unplanned pregnancy can be one of the scariest ideas out there, so it makes sense that many of us are preoccupied with fear of them, and might jump to conclusions every time we feel kinda nauseous or have a weird craving for mayo.
+An unplanned pregnancy can be one of the scariest things a person can experience, so it makes sense that many of us are preoccupied with them — and that some of us are so preoccupied, we jump to conclusions every time we feel kinda nauseous or have a weird craving for mayo.
 (Sometimes, it's just because mayo is really good.
 There is no shame in your mayo game.)

-But while classic pregnancy symptoms are certainly experienced by many women, pregnancy isn't the only reason that your breasts might hurt or your period might be late.
-So if you're a worrier who is prone to pregnancy panics, even during periods of time when you're not sexually active, read on to find out five classic symptoms of pregnancy that don't necessarily mean you're pregnant.
+But while classic pregnancy symptoms are certainly experienced by many people, pregnancy isn't the only reason that your breasts might hurt or your period might be late.
+So if you're a worrier who is prone to pregnancy panics, read on to find out five classic symptoms of pregnancy that don't necessarily mean you're pregnant.